 Poverty, disease, natural disasters, and all the other ills once contained in Pandora’s Box have always proved insufficient to snuff out the human spirit.
 Celebrating the talents that rise above the limitations we all fear is a way of encouraging ourselves and others to try to raise ourselves and our spirits a little higher.

 How has working with all these amazingly creative people in all these diverse locations and circumstances influenced you personally?
 Do you have any stories or anecdotes you want to share?

 There are dozens and dozens of such stories.
 And I hope there will be dozens and dozens more.

-He had recently returned from a 40 day retreat that his imam demanded he take.
-When I asked why he had been instructed to do this, he smiled and said that the stress of running the business had gotten the better of him, and the imam demanded he take a break.
+He had recently returned from a 40-day retreat that his imam demanded he takes.
+When I asked why he had been instructed to do this, he smiled and said that the stress of running the business had gotten the better of him, and the imam demanded he takes a break.
 “Was it difficult to walk away from your business?”
 I asked.
 Yes, he nodded slowly: “This is how I feed my family.”
-But he also smiled and said that when he got back, he saw that his wife and his helper had kept things going very well – and that he realized he was not alone in his struggle to be successful.
+But he also smiled and said that when he got back, he saw that his wife and his helper had kept things going very well and that he realised he was not alone in his struggle to be successful.
 “It changed my idea that I was in business all alone.”

 This struck a chord with me.
 Here, in the middle of a struggle to stay alive and to meet his responsibilities as a husband and father, I was reminded of a lesson I needed to learn.
 And reminded of it with such dignity and perfection.

-What lessons have you learned during the past few years with H/E?
+What lessons have you learned during the past few years with Hand/Eye?